samman350/samman350.github.io/_posts/2025-05-24-hand-drawn-game-character.md

 ![game]({{ '/assets/images/handdrawngame/gamegif2.gif' | relative_url }}){: width="650"}

-My idea was to hand draw sprite images, in order to animate the main character in a game.
+As you can see, these are hand-drawn sprite images for animating the main character of a game.
 I used the following method, which is perhaps best described as ‘reverse rotoscoping’: I downloaded a 3D character that performed a walking animation, then laid a paper on my screen, and traced the model with a pencil from different angles, and at different stages of the walk cycle.
 It's important here to keep the center of the animation at a constant position throughout the cycle.

 ![sketches]({{ '/assets/images/handdrawngame/sketches1L.jpg' | relative_url }}){: width="650"}